jmgaleano/jupytering/README.md

-# Jupyter and Python personal set of modules
+# Jupyter and Python

+Personal set of modules